ls211-pixel/LS211-CAP-7/README.md

 Ensemble learning which uses multiple classifiers to solve a single task and enhance the model accuracy is based on the Random Forest classifier.
 It combines a number of decision trees to the input data and sums up the results to smooth out the errors.
 In contrast to a single decision tree, random forest requests forecast from every tree and makes prediction based on the majority vote of the projections.
 There is less overfitting and the number of trees boosts the accuracy.

-Let's call the Random Forest model RF, the input features , and the goal variable Y.
+Let's we can say the  model RP, the input  , and the goal variable Y.
-Given N decision trees in the forest, the prediction of 𝑅⁢P can be expressed as follows:
+Given decision of forest is N, the predicted of R⁢P can be expressed as here is:

-RF(y)=MODE(Tree(y),Tree2(y),....,TreeN(y))
+RP(y)=MODE(Tree(y),Tree2(y),....,TreeN(y))

 ## Decision Tree
 This method decision tree is used for heart failure prediction moreover its also a machine learning model it supposed be like tree like structure either the patient is having a heart disease on their previous data.This model is so helpful due to its interpreability which can handle both numerical and categorical data.